mapbox/osm-jalisco/README.md

 ## Sourcing the data

 All geo data was obtained in shapefile format from the Instituto de Informacion Territorial del Estado de Jalisco ([SITEL](http://sitel.jalisco.gob.mx/index2.php)) website.
-We wrote the python scripts to translate each file's metadata into appropriate OSM tagging, using [ogr2osm](http://wiki.openstreetmap.org/wiki/Ogr2osm).
+We wrote the python scripts to translate each file's metadata into appropriate OSM tagging, using [ogr2osm](http://wiki.openstreetmap.org/wiki/Ogr2osm) to convert to ````.osm````.